-- Article 30-2 (1) When a work is created by means of photography or by means of the recording of sounds or visuals (hereinafter in this paragraph, referred to as "photography or recording"; hereinafter in this Article, a work created by means of photography or recording is referred to as a "photographic or recorded work"), any other work comprising objects or sounds that are captured incidentally because it is difficult to separate them from the objects or sounds being captured during the photography or recording by which the photographic or recorded work is created (but only another work that constitutes a minor part of the relevant photographic or recorded work; hereinafter in this Article referred to as an "incidentally captured work") may be reproduced in the creation of that photographic or recorded work; provided, however, that this does not apply if the action would unreasonably prejudice the interests of the copyright owner in light of the nature or purpose of the incidentally captured work or the circumstances of its reproduction. - (2) An incidentally captured work reproduced pursuant to the provisions of the preceding paragraph may be exploited, in any way, in connection with the exploitation of the photographic or recorded work provided for in that paragraph; provided, however, that this does not apply if the action would unreasonably prejudice the interests of the copyright owner in light of the nature or purpose of the incidentally captured work or the circumstances of its exploitation.
+Article 30-2 (1) In the process of taking photographs, recording sounds or visuals, broadcasting, or otherwise reproducing images or sounds of objects or communicating them without reproduction them (hereinafter in this paragraph, referred to as "act of reproducing or communicating"), any other work comprising objects or sounds that are captured incidentally along with the objects or sounds captured during the act of reproducing or communicating (hereinafter in this paragraph referred to as "objects or sounds captured for reproduction or communication") (those captured incidentally include the objects or sounds captured as constituting a part of the objects or sounds captured for reproduction or communication; hereinafter in this paragraph referred to as "incidentally captured objects or sounds") (but only another work that constitutes a minor part of the materials created or communicated by the act of reproducing or communicating (hereinafter in this Article referred to as "created or communicated materials"), in light of the percentage of the work in the created or communicated materials, the accuracy of its replication in the created or communicated materials, and other elements; hereinafter in this Article referred to as an "incidentally captured work") may be exploited, in any way, in connection with the act of reproducing or communicating, within the scope that is justified in light of the existence or nonexistence of the intention of making profit through the exploitation of the incidentally captured work, the degree of difficulty in separating the incidentally captured objects or sounds from the objects or sounds captured for reproduction or communication, the role to be played by the incidentally captured work in the created or communicated materials, and other elements; provided, however, that this does not apply if the action would unreasonably prejudice the interests of the copyright owner in light of the nature or purpose of the incidentally captured work or the circumstances of its exploitation.

+(2) An incidentally captured work exploited pursuant to the provisions of the preceding paragraph may be exploited, in any way, in connection with the exploitation of the created or communicated materials relevant to the incidentally captured work; provided, however, that this does not apply if the action would unreasonably prejudice the interests of the copyright owner in light of the nature or purpose of the incidentally captured work or the circumstances of its exploitation.

-(Exploiting a Work as Part of the Investigation Process)
+(Exploiting a Work as Part of an Investigation)